 This leaves IT risk, compliance, and security an important component of an overall comprehensive and broader business strategy.
 A seemingly simple IT risk can soon transform into a serious operational threat, which in turn can have serious financial and compliance implications.
 So, how do we manage Compliance through Policy design?

 In managing information security, data becomes critical as an asset.
 Its uses are versatile, and those who understand how to properly leverage it can create tremendous value.
 Data is ubiquitous, as the information age is one where the economy is primarily based on information technology, rather than traditional industry.
 With technology and data so intertwined in modern business, it is no surprise that much effort is devoted to managing and protecting it.
 Nearly every organization requires robust IT infrastructure and a capable IT team to run it, but even the most skilled IT professionals can struggle without a directive, a strategy, or a definition of priorities.
-This is where strong policy comes in.
+This is where strong policy management comes in.

 Additional Read: The cost of non-compliance